alisw/MachineLearningHEP/README.md

 brew install graphviz
 ```

-## 1b) Prerequisites for Ubuntu 18.04 (Validated 1 december 2018)
+## 1b) Prerequisites for Ubuntu 18.04 (Validated 7 december 2018)

 The instruction below requires you to start the installation from your home directory!

 ### Install cmake and other utilities

 ```
+sudo apt-get update
 sudo apt-get install git dpkg-dev cmake g++ gcc binutils libx11-dev libxpm-dev libxft-dev libxext-dev
 ```

 ### Install python 3.6.6

 ```
-sudo add-apt-repository universe
-sudo apt-get update
-sudo apt-get install python3.6 python3-tk python3-pip python3-dev
+sudo apt-get install python3.6 python3-tk python3-pip
 ```

 ### Install ROOT with Python 3

 This assumes that you are using the python version you just installed placed in /usr/bin/python3.
 If you want to use another version change the path accordingly.
 ```
 git clone http://github.com/root-project/root.git
 cd root